 The third type of scholarship is generally the most valuable–those sponsored by colleges.
 These scholarships may be only one time awards of only $2,500.
 However, many of them are renewable awards for much more and the most valuable offer the coveted “free ride.”
 (Looking for free ride scholarships, try here.)

 Most Colleges Don’t Provide National Merit Scholarships

 The problem is that these schools are generally not the same schools everyone wants to attend.
 In fact, very few of the most competitive colleges and universities sponsor National Merit Scholarships.
 That doesn’t mean these schools don’t have National Merit Scholars.
 In 2015, Stanford enrolled 176, Harvard 209, and Yale 166.
 None of these students received National Merit Scholarships to attend these schools.
 These schools just don’t have offer money as an incentive to attend.
-(See which schools in your state sponsor the most National Merit Scholarships.)

 And for those competitive colleges that do such as the University of Chicago, Carleton College, and Vanderbilt University, the amounts tend to be small relative to the actual cost of attendance.

 Colleges with Incentives to Provide National Merit Scholarships

 If you want to get the most out of being a National Merit Scholar, target a 50-50 school.
 Out of over 200 schools sponsoring National Merit Scholarships, over half of them are 50-50 schools.

 This isn’t surprising since many of these colleges are interested in developing a national reputation.
 Colleges haven’t been shy about publicizing the number of National Merit Scholars attending their institutions.
 They are also more likely to provide scholarships that significantly reduce tuition costs while being renewable.
 Some colleges include yearly stipends or funds for study abroad programs.